An Optimal Design Framework for Lasso Sign Recovery: Approximate Local Optimality Criteria

-The criteria from Section~\ref{sec:relax} assume $|\betavec_\mathcal{A}|=\beta \onevec$ and evaluate an $\X$ across all possible supports, and so are invariant to column permutations of $\X$.
-Additionally, $\Phi^\pm_{\lambda}$ and its summaries across $\lambda$ are invariant to sign-flipping the columns of $\X$.
-Traditional eigenvalue-based criteria, being functions of $\M=\X^T(\I-\Pmat_1)\X$, also enjoy these two invariance properties, expressed as simultaneous row/column permutations and sign transformations of $\M$.
-Indeed, these properties have been exploited to find optimal forms of $\M$ when the domain of the functions is expanded to all symmetric, positive definite matrices, denoted $\mathcal{M}$.
-For an $\M \in \mathcal{M}$, define its permutation-averaged form to be $\overline{\M}=(p!)^{-1} \sum_{\Pimat \in \mathcal{P}} \Pimat \, \M \, \Pimat^T$ where $\mathcal{P}$ is the set of all $p \times p$ permutation matrices.
-Then $\overline{\M} \in \mathcal{M}$ is a completely symmetric matrix.
-Further averaging of $\overline{\M}$ across all $2^p$ sign transformations leads to a matrix proportional to the identity matrix, i.e., an $\M$ for an orthogonal design.
-Assuming the criterion is concave, the criterion value for $\overline{\M}$ is greater than or equal to that for $\M$.
+Popular design criteria for least-squares estimation are functions of the eigenvalues of $\M=\X^T(\I-\Pmat_1)\X$.
+Such criteria are difficult to optimize for fixed $n$ because of the discrete nature of the problem.
+A more tractable approach optimizes the criteria but with an extended domain of all symmetric, positive definite matrices, denoted $\mathcal{M}$.
+Such ``approximate" criteria are log concave with respect to $\mathcal{M}$, and are invariant to simultaneous row/column permutations and sign transformations of $\M$.
+These properties can be exploited to find optimal forms of $\M$.
+For an $\M \in \mathcal{M}$, define its matrix-averaged form to be $\overline{\M}=(p!)^{-1} \sum_{\Pimat \in \mathcal{P}} \Pimat \, \M \, \Pimat^T$ where $\mathcal{P}$ is the set of all $p \times p$ permutation matrices.
+Then $\overline{\M} \in \mathcal{M}$ is a completely symmetric matrix, having constant diagonal elements and constant off-diagonal elements.
+Further averaging of $\overline{\M}$ across all $2^p$ sign transformations leads to a matrix proportional to the identity matrix.
+For a log concave criterion, the criterion value for $\overline{\M}$ is greater than or equal to that for $\M$.
 Hence the search for the optimum $\M$ may be restricted to the class of completely symmetric matrices in $\mathcal{M}$.

-Similar to defining eigenvalue-based criteria on $\mathcal{M}$, the criteria in Section~\ref{sec:loc} can be defined with respect to the design's $\C$ and $\V$ matrix.
-We can then cast the optimal design problem in terms of identifying an optimal pairing, $(\C^*,\V^*)$, and then try to identify a design having such matrices.
-This is essentially the approach taken by heuristic orthogonality criteria, presuming $\C=\I$ is the optimal form.
-We will argue $\C=\I$ is the optimal form for summaries of $\Phi_{\lambda}^{\pm}(\X \, | \, k, \beta)$, and that some $\C$ with all positive off-diagonals is the optimal form for summaries of the sign-dependent $\Phi_{\lambda}(\X \, | \, k, \beta)$.
+In this class, an optimal $M^*$ can be identified, and one can search among exact designs to find ones whose $\M$'s are close to $\M^*$ \citep{Pukelsheim1992}.